windsorcli/talos-incus/README.md

 This repository sets up a simplestreams server that distributes Talos OS images for Incus.
 It automatically converts Talos releases into Incus-compatible VM images, signs them with cosign, and serves them via a Cloudflare Worker at `images.windsorcli.dev`.

+> **Missing a version you need?**
+>
+> If there is a Talos OS version you want, but it isn't available through this repository or `images.windsorcli.dev`, please [file an issue](https://github.com/windsorcli/talos-incus/issues).
+Missing image versions can be built and published quickly upon request.

 ## Usage

 ```bash